 The medical gas market is now valued at $6.5 billion and is expected to increase by 7.2% annually in the next decade; it is expected to reach $13 billion in 2032.

 COVID-19 greatly contributed to the overall increase in the medical gas market.
-But chronic diseases linked with breathing issues, such as asthma and pulmonary hypertension, also contribute to the growing demand for gas as we Forge Forward.
+But chronic diseases linked with breathing issues, such as asthma and pulmonary hypertension, also contribute to the growing demand for gas.

 It’s worth noting that oxygen isn’t the only type of medical gas in demand.
 Helium, carbon dioxide, nitrogen, and nitrogen oxide are also in high demand.